CodeDynasty-dev/Jetpath/docs/docs/middleware.md

 ## Execution Flow & Order

-1. JetPath matches the incoming request to a route handler.
+1. Jetpath matches the incoming request to a route handler.
 2. The **pre-handler** section of the most relevant `MIDDLEWARE_` function executes. *(See Scoping below)*.
 3.  **(If not ended early)** The route handler function executes.
 4. The **post-handler** section (the returned function) of the `MIDDLEWARE_` function executes, receiving the context and any error that occurred.